Surviving En Route to a Beta World

 Algae is a vast, untapped source of protein with an excellent nutritional profile.
 It’s already starting to sneak its way into our food.
 The biggest problem right now is that it tastes really gross.
 However, I’ve assumed that my future society have genetically modified algae’s flavour profile enough to make it a staple for the crew of the Venture.

-This is one that sounds futuristic, this kind of synthetic biology is already in use.
+Although this technology sounds futuristic, synthetic biology of this kind is already in use.
 While naturally-occurring yeasts can turn sugar into alcohol, the DNA in yeasts can be edited to produce other molecules through fermentation – artificial vanilla is one of these.

 In theory, almost any molecule could be produced via fermentation, with the right edits to yeast DNA.
 Obviously, this causes all kinds of potential problems, now and down the line, especially since the regulations are not moving nearly as fast as the technology.